 What Is Plum?

-Plum uses AI technology to analyse your spending and automatically save some of your money.
 It was founded in 2016 by two friends and entrepreneurs, Victor Trokoudes and Alex Michael.
-It now has around 1.5 million users who have more than £1.5 billion saved.
+It now has more than 1.9 million users who have more than £2 billion saved, invested, or put aside.
 Not bad for a financial infant!

-The idea came from a challenge the two had going between them to see who could save the fastest and smartest.
 Alex wrote a program that calculated how much he could afford to save by first calculating how much he needed in his pocket to spend.

 The thinking behind the program was simple.
 He would download all his transactions from his bank accounts.
 Every few days, the program would tell Alex how much he could safely put to one side without trashing his lifestyle.
 Alex transferred this into a savings account.
-After two months, Alex had saved almost £200 more than Victor.
-Plum had been conceived, if not yet born.

 How Does Plum Work?